yannikbauer/notes/07_mpl_matrices/07_mpl_matrices.md

     - `f2, ax2 = plt.subplots()`
     - `ax2.hist(s)` - plot a histogram of sin(t) this time
     - to clear a particular axes: `ax.clear()`
-    - if you created your figures/axes with the MATLAB style commands:
-        - use `f = plt.gcf()` to get a reference to the current figure
-        - use `ax = plt.gca()` to get a reference to the current axes

 - subplots: create multiple axes in a single figure
     - `f, axs = plt.subplots(nrows=2, ncols=2)`